 Hapara Highlights helps you see what learners are doing in the Google Chrome Browser in near-real-time.
-Feedback mechanisms allow you to reinforce pro-learning behaviour and re-direct unfocused behaviour.
+Feedback mechanisms allow you to reinforce pro-learning behavior and re-direct unfocused behavior.
 You can remotely open or close a browser tab on learner devices to re-focus them to the task at hand.
 You can share files, sites or URLs with your students easily.

 Hapara believes that you are at your best when guiding students towards becoming great 21st century digital citizens.
 Highlights supports you in this goal.

 Features such as session recording, blacklisting URL’s, and remotely controlling student devices are not supported by Hapara Highlights.

 Highlights has some powerful features: